Gravitational cat states as a resource for quantum information processing: Dynamics of gravcat state

 \subsection{Classical stochastic field}

 Afterwards, we are interested in including what happens to the initially encoded quantum correlations in the gravcat state with time.
 The motive behind using such a concept is that the previous mathematical machinery given up to Eq. \eqref{eq:rho-mat} lacks the time parameters, therefore, we will be unable to judge the qualitative and quantitative analysis of the dynamics, preservation, and dephasing effects of quantum correlations in the gravcats with time.
-For this reason, we propose doing this by exposing the current physical model to classical fluctuating fields.
-Therefore, let us consider a two-qubit Hamiltonian given as \cite{36}
+For this reason, we propose doing this by exposing the current physical model to classical fluctuating fields. { Note that the ideas of classical and stochastic fields have been discussed in experimental aspects in Refs. \cite{d1, d2}.} Therefore, let us consider a two-qubit Hamiltonian, given as \cite{36}

 where